ksu-cis/cis-400-site/_milestones/website-milestone-3.md

 Each new class should be declared in the **CowboyCafe.Website** or **CowboyCafe.Data** namespace, depending on the project it belongs to.

+As always, you should update your UML and in-code documentation to reflect changes.

 ### Jerked Soda Flavors

 Display a list of all the available jerked soda flavors near the list of drinks.
 The exact placement is up to you.